Types of Adjectives

 Based on Restrictiveness

-Whether the attributive adjectives are necessary to the whole meaning of the sentence or not, they can be categorized into two groups:
+Based on whether attributive adjectives are necessary to the overall meaning of the sentence or not, they can be categorized into two groups:

 Restrictive and Non-restrictive Adjectives

-She was an irresponsible woman, who would not do a difficult task and would only do the easy ones.
+She was an irresponsible woman who always avoids difficult tasks and only does the easy ones.

-Here 'difficult' is restrictive: it tells which tasks she avoids, distinguishing these from the easy ones.
+Here, 'difficult' is restrictive: it tells which tasks she avoids, distinguishing them from the easy ones.

 Her task was filing the documents signed by her predecessor, and she performed this difficult task with care and attention.